eyesicedover/Doc_Lookup/README.md

 * _Download and install Node_

 * _Open command prompt (or your preferred command line shell), navigate to project directory, and enter >npm install_

+* _Visit the Better Doctor website (https://developer.betterdoctor.com/), sign up, and acquire your own api key_

+* _Create a root level file in the project directory called .env with the code >exports.apiKey=[YOUR API KEY HERE].
+Enter your api key from the Better Doctor website in the area marked for it, without the brackets._

 * _In console enter >npm build_